-After the completion of all coursework (in the semester or term prior to graduation), students must successfully complete a comprehensive examination.
+After the completion of all core course, Non-Thesis Option students must successfully complete a comprehensive examination.
+The comprehensive exam is given in the semester or term prior to graduation.
 Students should work closely with their advisor to prepare for their comprehensive exams, which will be prepared, administered, and evaluated by the graduate committee.
-Comprehensive exams will be taken as scheduled by the University and/or Department during the last semester of coursework.
+Comprehensive exams will be taken as scheduled by the University and/or Department.